alterebro/bye-for-you/README.md

 ## Remove the "For You" Tab on X (formerly Twitter)

-> A Chrome extension that removes the "For You" tab from X and defaults to the "Following" timeline.
+> A Browser extension that removes the "For You" tab from X and defaults to the "Following" timeline.

 ### 🚫 Say goodbye to the “For You” algorithm.

-_**Bye "For You"**_ is a simple and lightweight extension that removes the *"For You"* tab from the top of your feed and switches you back to the *"Following"* tab so you follow only who you actually follow.
+_**Bye "For You"**_ is a simple and lightweight browser extension that removes the *"For You"* tab from the top of your feed and switches you back to the *"Following"* tab so you follow only who you actually follow.

 This extension does not collect any user data and operates solely on the page content of X.com. **No tracking, no data collection, no bloat**.